mjm1374/asteroids/README.md

 ## Getting Started

 * clone the repo
-* change your directory tocthe scr dir
+* change your directory to the 'scr' dir
 * npm install
 * run index.html in your favorite webserver